micklove/tracr/cmd/examples/gin/README.md

-## Chi - Example correlation id middleware usage
+## Gin - Example correlation id middleware usage
 creates a gin router, listening on port 300,  sets up the correlation id middleware and registers the handlers

 ### Build the server